-Donating effectively is a hard problem.
+Donating effectively is a tough problem.
 Finding highly effective organisations is a time-consuming, resource-intensive job.
-Organisations such as the Open Philanthropy Project spend a significant amount of time on researching these questions, but for individual donors, making these decisions can be hard.
-Furthermore, given the size of any individual donor’s donation, it’s often not worth it for each person to invest a lot of time into investigating the most effective use of their money.
+Large foundations (such as Open Philanthropy or the Gates Foundation) spend a significant amount of time researching these questions, but for individual donors, making these decisions can be hard.
+Furthermore, given the size of any individual donor’s donation, it’s often hard for each person to justify investing a lot of time into investigating the most effective use of their money.

 Another option we recommend for some donors is to participate in a donor lottery.
-This allows donors to take a stake in a large pot of money than they’d typically decide on just by themselves.
+Donor lotteries give donors a stake in directing a larger pot of money than they’d typically decide on just by themselves.
 Each donor’s probability of winning the lottery is proportional to their donation, and the winner can spend time thinking and researching their decision and then recommend grants for the whole pot.
 In expectation, each donor is granting the same amount of money to their preferred charities as they would have if they had donated directly.
 However, for the donor that wins, the larger pot of money makes it worthwhile to spend more time and energy researching where the money should go.
-It also creates an economy of scale for the other individual donors in the lottery, as only one person is required to do the research, and gets around situations where a donor would like to give to an organization with a minimum donation size.
+It also creates an economy of scale for the other individual donors in the lottery, as only one person is required to do the research, and gets around situations where a donor would like to give to an organisation with a minimum donation size.

 For more information on the genesis of the donor lottery, we recommend reading Carl Shulman’s post introducing the idea of donor lotteries or EA Fund’s post explaining why contributing to a donor lottery might be an especially impactful way to give.

 There are three significant in the Giving What We Can Donor Lottery:

 Learn more about how previous donor lotteries (run by us or by others) have been distributed by reading these donor lottery reports: